 - Given the high vantage point, the observation deck is a fantastic spot to, well, observe humpback whales from November to May, when up to 12,000 of these gentle giants return to Hawai’i’s water to breed and nurse their young.
 For the best chance of spotting one, you might want to bring along a pair of binoculars (and, bonus points, they’ll give you that distinguished sailor look!).

 Elevation gain: 560 feet

-Diamond Head is the most iconic geological formation on the island (it’s actually the crater of the Koʻolau Volcano!), soaring above Waikiki Beach and the Honolulu skyline.
+As arguably the most iconic geological formation on the island (it’s actually the crater of the Koʻolau Volcano!), stopping at Diamond Head is a must-do on any Oahu itinerary.